|We are in need |

 All dogs shown are available for adoption and are on-site unless otherwise stated.

-Please be aware that Gregory's Gift of Hope does enforce fencing and indoor living policies; we
+Please be aware that Gregory's Gift of Hope enforces fencing and indoor living policies.

 Bernie is a male lab/hound mix and is

 approximately 2 1/2 year old (as of Nov.
 2014).
 Intake date: Feb.
 2013.
 He is neutered, up to date on vaccinations, heart worm checked and microchipped.
 This is one very happy go lucky dog; always giving the GGOH volunteers a run for their money when simply going outside for a quick break.
 Bernie loves to walk on his back legs, actually doing a little jig, when being escorted from his kennel to the run areas.
 He is a very lovable boy.
 About 55lbs.
 He was brought to GGOH roughly 2 years ago with his brother Mac when approached by another rescue to save these 2 from death row.
 Bernie needs an active adopter, a walker/runner perhaps, as he needs to be exercised daily; also someone who likes the lab type personality ( lots of energy and lots of love).
 If you think you might be a match for this young fella, give us a call or stop on by during visiting hours.
 Bernie can't wait to show you his dance moves!